 When to look: 8pm, 24th December

-Which direction to look: North and west
+Which direction to look: North and east

 Do you wonder if there is an astronomical explanation for the Star of Bethlehem?
 There are a few theories – perhaps it was a comet, a supernova or perhaps a planetary conjunction (or close grouping of planets).
 Read more with the Lowell Observatory.
 The Lowell Observatory is located in Flagstaff, Arizona – the World’s First International Dark Sky City.